otoofim/ObjLocalisation/README.md

   - Neural network implementation: The file DNN.py consist of Tensorflow implementation of DQL.
 To implement DQL with Tensorflow, [this tutorial](https://github.com/dennybritz/reinforcement-learning) is mainly used.
   - Setting up environment and traning models: the files DQL.py, DQL_testing.py, DQL_visualization_actions.py, and DQL_visualization-layers.py are using above stages to provide an easy to use interface for traning, evaluating, and visualizing DQL.

 You can use the files above by installing requierments using `pip install -r requirements.txt`.
+In addition, it is needed Tensorflow to be installed.
+The code works fine for the latest version of Tensorflwo.
+However, in order to run the code on cluster it requires some changes.

 # Files description:

 #### DQL.py:
-  Around line 50 hyper-parameters can be set.
 This file includes the main for loop for training.
+To statr training process first it is needed to download [Pascal VOC 2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/).
+The downloaded folder should be put in address `../VOC2012`.
+The hyper-parameters can be set by passing parameters to the script.
+The format is shown below.
+Finally the output of the trainng process is stored in `./experiments/ModelName`.
+There would be three folders there.
+The first one is `summaries_q_estimator` consists of an TF event record.
+Using tensorboard, the training related graphs can be visualised.
+To do so, it is needed to call tensorboard in this way `tensorboard --logdir=./experiments/Modelname/summaries_q_estimator`.
+The second folder is repot.
+This folder includes `log.txt` file which is the log showed in terminal during training.
+And finally, the folder 'checkpoints' contains three files, which corresponds to the final saved model, and the folder 'bestModel' that includes the best model based on validation accuracy.

 #### DQL_visualization.py:
 Using this file convolutional layers can be visualized.
 #### DQL_testing.py: